-(FALL) Each fall, I take your year-round favorite, Big Hop IPA and do something really special to celebrate the September hop harvest.
-There’s a small window where I can get fresh-picked, undried, green, locally grown hops to toss into the kettle.
+(Fall) Each fall, we take your year-round favorite, Big Hop IPA and do something special with it to celebrate the September hop harvest.
+There’s a small window where we can get fresh-picked, undried, locally grown hops to toss into the kettle.
 These “wet hops” provide a truly unique flavor and aroma, almost like the smell of freshly cut grass – if your lawn was completely planted with American hops!
-Available sometime late September/early October and lasting until it’s all gone.
+Available starting in late September/early October and lasting until it’s all gone.

 Snow Melt Winter Ale

-(Nov-Apr) A rich malty, deep ruby-red, lightly spiced (and I mean REALLY lightly) winter ale, best used for frost removal, holiday toasting, and guaranteed to clear the fog off your glasses.
-Released with the first snowflakes of the year,and lasting until it all melts in March...or April.
+(Nov-Apr) A rich malty, deep ruby-red, winter ale, best used for frost removal, holiday toasting, and guaranteed to clear the fog off your glasses.
+Released with the first snowflakes of the year, and lasting until it all melts in March...or maybe April.
 Hopefully.

-(Oct-Nov) A Pumpkin beer brewed without pumpkins?
-Sure!
+(Oct-Nov) How many pumpkins do we use in this beer?
+NONE...
+Hence the name!
 It's not like you can actually taste the squash anyway, so let's be up front and honest about it, ok?
-And tell me when the Nunkins are finally in season!
+Only available when the Nunkins are in season!

 Chocolate Covered Cherry Stout

-(Jan-Feb) 44 lbs of Belgian Dark Chocolate and 11 lbs of American Cocoa Powder, wrapped around a subtle taste of Michigan sour cherries, in a rich stout beer.
-Happy Valentine's Day... or maybe just Happy Dead of Winter!
+(Starting in February) 44 lbs of Belgian Dark Chocolate plus some American Cocoa Powder, all wrapped around a subtle taste of Michigan sour cherries, in a rich stout beer.
+Always on tap for Valentine's Day, and lasting until it's all gone.